Enhancing Retrieval-Augmented Generation with Entity Linking for Educational Platforms: Conclusion

+We presented \textit{ELERAG}, an enhanced RAG architecture that integrates a factual signal derived from entity linking to improve the accuracy of educational question-answering systems in Italian.
+Our system has the potential to enhance RAG systems in domains that differ from standard RAG benchmarks and training data, such as the educational domain.

-The results offer several important implications for research in retrieval-augmented generation and educational AI.
+Our experimental evaluation offers several important implications for research in retrieval-augmented generation and educational AI.
 First, the consistent improvements obtained through entity-based re-ranking demonstrate that factual grounding can be enhanced without the need for expensive model retraining, solely through structured post-retrieval refinement.
-Second, the contrast between \textit{ELERAG} and Cross-Encoder performance emphasizes that high-capacity models do not generalize uniformly across all domains: their success strongly depends on the alignment between pre-training data and the target corpus.
+Crucially, our experiments demonstrated that injecting structured semantic knowledge (Wikidata) yields superior top-ranking performance (Precision@1 and MRR) compared to strong traditional exact-match baselines like BM25, proving that semantic disambiguation is highly beneficial in specialized educational domains.
+Second, the contrast between ELERAG and Cross-Encoder performance emphasizes that high-capacity models do not generalize uniformly across all domains: their success strongly depends on the alignment between pre-training data and the target corpus.
 This finding suggests that lightweight hybrid methods—such as our entity-enriched retrieval—can be a more efficient and accurate alternative to SOTA re-rankers in domain-specific applications, particularly in low-resource or multilingual settings such as Italian educational materials.
-Finally, the integration of an \textit{Entity Linking} module provides a clear framework for combining symbolic and neural representations, showing how explicit knowledge bases like Wikidata can complement dense embeddings to improve interpretability and precision.
+Finally, the integration of an entity linking module provides a clear framework for combining symbolic and neural representations, showing how explicit knowledge bases like Wikidata can complement dense embeddings to improve interpretability and precision.